ThibaultLatrille/MutationSelectionDrift/README.md

 _Molecular Biology and Evolution_, Volume 38, Issue 10, October 2021, Pages 4573–4587,\
 https://doi.org/10.1093/molbev/msab160

+**Compiled binaries and instructions for BayesCode are available at https://github.com/ThibaultLatrille/bayescode**

+**LaTeX for the manuscript and figures are available at https://github.com/ThibaultLatrille/PhD/tree/master/MutationSelectionDrift**

 ---

 This repository is meant to provide the necessary scripts to reproduce the figures shown in the manuscript, using _BayesCode_ [v1.0](https://github.com/ThibaultLatrille/bayescode/releases/tag/v1.0).